SolidStateGroup/rio/README.md

 - ```slack-client``` - Handles messages and passes through as video or gif inputs.
 - ```web-client``` - Restful API, request are forwarded onto appropriate input.
 - ```websocket-client``` - Accepts raw canvas pixel data and sends directly to outputs.

+Full installation instructions for installing rio-server onto a Raspberry Pi can be found <a href='./rio-server#installation-on-a-raspberry-pi'>here</a>.

 ## 2. <a href='./rio-canvas'>rio-canvas</a>